hannakrasowski/ConVeY-CommonRoad/README.md

 # CommonRoad Search: Search-based Motion Planner with Motion Primitives

-This is a programming exercise of the lecture **Techniques in Artificial Intelligence (IN2062)** delivered at the Department of Informatics, TUM.
+This is based on the programing exercise of the lecture **Techniques in Artificial Intelligence (IN2062)** delivered at the Department of Informatics, TUM.
 The task in this exercise is to implement a heuristic function and/or a search algorithm with motion primitives to solve [CommonRoad](https://commonroad.in.tum.de/) scenarios.
 The following search algorithms have been implemented as examples:
 - Breadth First Search
 - Depth First Search
 - Depth-limited Search